mikeakohn/naken_asm/docs/adding_simulator.md

 * A function to reset simulation of our microcontroller.
 * A function to run the simulation.

-There can be other customized functions for our simulation later.
+There can be other customized functions for the simulation later.

 Example of the code:
 ``` c